How to apply for international student exchange

 Every Uniarts Helsinki student accepted to Erasmus student exchange will receive a grant paid by Uniarts Helsinki.
 However, the grant does not cover all expenses, so you must acquire your own funding for living expenses.
 The amount of the grant will be confirmed annually and calculated according to the duration of the exchange and the destination country.

-• € 540/month and € 18/day for days exceeding full months for countries with higher living costs (Denmark, Iceland, Ireland, Luxembourg, Liechtenstein, Norway, Sweden and the United Kingdom)
+• € 540/month and € 18/day for days exceeding full months for countries with higher living costs (Austria, Belgium, Denmark, France, Germany, Iceland, Ireland, Italy, Luxembourg, Liechtenstein, Netherlands, Norway, Sweden and the United Kingdom)

 • € 490/month and € 16.33/day for all other programme countries